ucquantum/momentum/bylaws.md

 ## Article IV: Board Membership

-### Section 1: UChicago Quantum Society will have four board positions: President, Vice President, Treasurer, and Director of Communications.
+### Section 1: UChicago Quantum Society will have four main board positions: President, Vice President, Treasurer, and Director of Communications.

-### Section 2: The current board of UChicago Quantum Society may vote to add however many and whatever positions or responsibilities they see fit to best execute the goals of the UChicago Quantum Society.
+### Section 2: The plurality vote by the current board of UChicago Quantum Society may be taken to add however many and whatever positions or responsibilities the board sees fit to best execute the goals of the UChicago Quantum Society.

-### Section 2: Board members must be currently registered students of the University of Chicago.
+### Section 3: Board members must be currently registered students of the University of Chicago.
 The President cannot take a leave of absence or be studying abroad during their term of service.
 The President may not hold simultaneous positions; however, two positions may be held by the same person.

-### Section 3: All current members of UChicago Quantum Society are elligible to apply to be board members for the next academic school year.
+### Section 4: All current members of UChicago Quantum Society are elligible to apply to be board members for the next academic school year.
 Current board members need not reapply to be a part of the board for the next academc year.

-### Section 4: The Board application process will be resolved internally by the current board during Spring Quarter.
+### Section 5: The Board application process will be resolved internally by the current board during Spring Quarter.
 Board Members will not begin serving as such until Spring Quarter is over.

-### Section 4: Duties:
+### Section 6: Duties:

 	1. The President shall make the handle all official business and communication with parties outside of the membership of the UChicago Quantum Society, with the exception of those designated in the description of other board positions.
 The President is also responsible for all official paperwork and shall serve as the primary contact of the group.
 The President will direct all meetings.